signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet/README.md

 # OpenTelemetry .NET instrumentation examples

-This folder contains sample applications that were instrumented using [OpenTelemetry .NET](https://opentelemetry.io/docs/instrumentation/net/).
+This folder contains sample applications instrumented using [OpenTelemetry .NET](https://opentelemetry.io/docs/instrumentation/net/).

 You can instrument your application automatically or manually.